Cyst Removal

 When Should a Cyst Be Removed?

-Cysts that are cancerous obviously need to be removed.
-Large cysts that are causing symptoms or interfering with part of the body (such as chalazion cysts on the eyelids) may also need removal, even if they are benign.
+Cysts that are cancerous should be removed as quickly as possible.
+Large cysts that are painful to the touch or interfere with other parts of the body (such as chalazion cysts on the eyelids) may also need removal.
+Cysts that are benign can also be removed, just as a measure of safety.

 How Are Cysts Removed?